sitefeng/Space7/README.md

 * **Health**: Increase the health level of the main spaceship (ver 2.0)
 * **Shield**: Prevents the spaceship from all damages for a limited amount of time (ver 2.0)

+##Score Tracking
+* **Main Score**: Positively affected by time elapsed and number of UFOs destroyed
+* **UFOs destyed**: Tracks the number since level 1
+* **Time Elapsed**: The total time between level 1 and when the player finishes the game.
+This time does not appear in the game scene

 ##Game Scene Inputs
 * A *Joystick* for spaceship movement control